sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/elliptic_curves.rst

 Bryan Birch's Birthday Card
 ---------------------------

-Bryan Birch's recently had a birthday conference, and I used Sage to draw the cover of his birthday card by enumerating all optimal elliptic curves of conductor up to 37, then plotting them with thick randomly colored lines.
+Bryan Birch recently had a birthday conference, and I used Sage to draw the cover of his birthday card by enumerating all optimal elliptic curves of conductor up to 37, then plotting them with thick randomly colored lines.
 As you can see below, plotting an